cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 * Interactions with models, business logic, and external systems through dependency-injected services

-Now consider the following component that contains all these types of public interfaces:
+To illustrate the correct way to test Angular 2+ Components, consider the following component `ArticleComponent` that contains all these types of public interfaces:

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e article.component.ts %}